My SEO monitor is going to bitch at me for such a short title. But really, what more is there to say?

 I want to be clear that I harbor no judgment about their choice.
 It was not an easy one, but they knew there was no way they could shoulder the burden of his medical costs.

 Squirt went to live with one of our vets, Dr. Sarah.
-He was pissed about the other felines in his new home and was a bully.
+He was pissed about the other felines in his new home and was a bit of a bully.
 Sarah wasn’t sure what to do, she loved him but he was making life miserable for all the other cats in her house.
+I like to think he just wanted to come live with us.

 So, my roommate, Steven, and I took our dog to visit Squirt at the animal hospital.
 They got along just fine.
 So one winter day in 2003, Sarah brought Squirt to live with us.